 Failure of a solid-state drive is an unexpected event that causes inaccessibility of all the valuable data.
 Users try to recover critical files using fast and available options.
 Usually, they try to find a recovery method on the Internet.

 It is essential to mention that trying to solve the issue without an expert’s assistance can cause more damage.
 Many data recovery programs guarantee to restore all the lost files, but in contrast, they can overwrite them, making the data unrecoverable.

-In addition, using an unverified recovery software on the device can insert viruses, so recovering data will become more complicated.
+In addition, using an unverified recovery program on the device can insert viruses, so recovering data will become more complicated.

 We do not recommend trying to repair the solid-state drive at home.
 Instead, it is preferable to entrust your case to a reputable data recovery company.
 There are several steps a user should go through right after the failure occurs.

 When facing problems with solid-state drives, the first step is to power it down and unplug it from the power.
 Next, look for a qualified recovery company that provides SSD recovery service and offers a high success rate.
 Working with skilled engineers gives you a higher chance of saving your critical data.

 PITS Global Data Recovery Services is a reputable provider of SSD data repair solutions.
 Our engineers are specialized in solid-state drive recovery and are able to restore files from various types, brands, operating systems, and file systems.

 With years of experience in data recovery, we retrieve data from failed, corrupted, and dead SSD achieving the highest results.
 Our specialists start the recovery process with an individual evaluation to estimate what caused data loss and the level of damage.

 Why Choose Us to Recover Files from an SSD: